 Don’t Wait to File a Claim if You Have a Pre-Existing Condition

-Typically, there’s a four-year statute of limitations for personal injury lawsuits in the state of Florida.
+Typically, there’s a two-year statute of limitations for personal injury lawsuits in the state of Florida.
 However, car insurance companies often impose much shorter deadlines–you might only have weeks or months to start your claim.

 If you suffer from a pre-existing condition, it’s important to get started on your claim right away.